CanDIG/candigv2-ingest/README.md

 ```

 ## 3. Assigning users to programs
-A site administrator can use either the `opa_ingest.py` command-line script or the API to assign user authorizations to programs.
+The preferred method to assign user authorizations to programs is to use the API.
 Users can be assigned one of two levels of authorization:
 * Team members are researchers of a program and are authorized to read and access all donor-specific data for a program.
 * Program curators are users that are authorized to curate data for the program: they can ingest data.

+The script `opa_ingest.py` can be used only to add Team member authorizations to a program that already has an existing authorization.

-#### API
+### API
-Use the `/ingest/program/{program_id}` to add, update, or delete authorization information for a program.
+Use the `/ingest/program/` [endpoint](https://github.com/CanDIG/candigv2-ingest/blob/4257929feca00be0d4384433793fcdf1b4e4137b/ingest_openapi.yaml#L114) to add, update, or delete authorization information for a program.
 Authorization headers for a site admin user must be provided.
 A POST request adds authorization, while a DELETE request revokes it.

 The following is an example of the payload you would need to `POST` to `/ingest/program/{program_id}` to add the following user roles to `TEST-PROGRAM-1`:
 - `user1@test.ca` as a Team member